goldenstein64/Copy/docs/API.md

 ### `Copy.SymbolMap`

 A weak table that lists every [Symbol](#symbols) in existence as keys.
 Symbols delete themselves once they are not used anymore, and they can be used multiple times.
-Any values intended to be used as symbols should be registered in the symbol map, like so:
+Any values intended to be used as symbols should be registered in the symbol map, like so.

 ```lua
 Copy.SymbolMap[customSymbol] = true